guinetn/browserLocalHomepage/readme.md

 * Each view can have a markdown file (.md)
 * This .md file is converted in html on the fly when you press <kbd>→</kbd>
-* The sequence '----' is the slide separator.
+* The sequence '::::' is the slide separator (any number of ':' superior to 3).
 Slides are not limited in size.
 * Slides can contains youtube video (and kind of by extension):

 ```md